JamesTerm/Robot_Simulation/Source/Application/ReadMe_Application.md

 ## Driver Station

 This is a work in progress... the final simulation main project will be this.
 I may reserve the test button for keyboard control testing.
+Driver station interfaces with a robot tester, which can be swapped out for different kind of robot assembly tests.
+Keeping this generic like this will make it easy to test various kinds of assemblies with ease, and adds the ability for keyboard input without needing some 3rd party solution

 TODO:
-keyboard driving with entities
+Use AutonV1 for auton mode
+See if it makes sense to route the test to the tester class from the assembly.
+I can then specify test argument on smart dashboard and make use of the enable button to execute them keyboard driving with entities

 ---